 In addition, you may need to consider whether the drive needs to support encoder feedback.
-Some suppliers now offer drives with two-channel multi-encoder interfaces that allows control of all encoder types such as Resolver, TTL, HTL, SinCos, SSi, EnDAT, Hiperface and BiSS.
+Some suppliers now offer drives with two-channel multi-encoder interfaces that allow control of all encoder types such as Resolver, TTL, HTL, SinCos, SSi, EnDAT, Hiperface and BiSS.

 #5 – Stable Operating Environment

 In many industrial environments, ensuring the stability of drive controllers is sometimes overlooked.
-However, an EMC-compliant assembly with efficient control cabinet and suppression system is the basis for safe operation of machines and equipment.
-When choosing a drive controller platform, it is therefore prudent to check what range of accessories the drives supplier can offer.
+However, an EMC-compliant assembly with an efficient control cabinet and suppression system is the basis for the safe operation of machines and equipment.
+When choosing a drive controller platform, it is prudent to check what range of accessories the drives supplier can offer.
 While these accessories can be sourced from a Third Party supplier, it is better to deal with a single supplier that can provide everything, optimized to suit their own specific drives.